nisaacson/userific/README.md

 ```

 ## Change Email
 To change the email for a user follow the code below.
-Note that you must pass both `email` and `newEmail`
+Note that you must pass both `currentEmail` and `newEmail`

 ```javascript
 var inspect = require('eyespect').inspector()